 Yes, you read that right- and you read it in English too.
 Learning the grammar and conventions of another language gives you the building blocks of ours.
 There are some things your English classes didn’t have time to teach.
 So become informed on what language is made of and how it is used correctly.
 If you decide to take up a foreign language class, I promise you will gain a new awareness of just what you’re saying.

 Can you imagine visiting another country and being able to use its native tongue?
 You can definitely add to your experience by connecting with locals and conversing with them.
 Whether you know a little or know a lot, practicing what you’ve studied and seeing it come to fruition is incredibly rewarding.
 You can pick up on the information around you in the home language and learn so much more.
 CUW’s foreign language majors all include the opportunity to study abroad in an area of your focus, and let me tell you, immersion really is the best way to learn a language.
 Learning a new vernacular may come more naturally than you think.
 Concordia’s classes are well prepared to teach students of all levels, making the task very approachable.
 You may surprise yourself when you know enough that you feel like you can enter a whole new country and feel at home.

 You will make many friends in your pursuit of studying a foreign language.
 There’s something very satisfying about being in a group as unique as a foreign language class or club.
 CUW’s Latin, Spanish, and German clubs for instance are great small groups with good company, where not only can you practice your skills and engage in culturally meaningful activities, but meet friends and talk about anything.
 Our foreign language departments are not just effective, but also made of a fantastic community.
 This is vital for your college experience, and being bilingual moving forward is quite the added bonus.

-Originally published on December 31, 2018.
-Now updated with current information.
+This blog was originally published on December 31, 2018.
+It has been updated to reflect current information.